 For a society that has collectively suffered extreme abuse from a tribal leaning socio-political and economic system of Zimbabwe, the retention and apparent societal tolerance to the use of such a term as iHole is quite frankly bewildering.
 Mthwakazi politicians and civil society should be stressing the importance of ethnic/ human equality and the use of such terms as iHole should by now be frowned upon.

-IHole is quite simply a derogatory term that continues to be used liberally by many Mthwakazians to refer to ethnic groups perceived as inferior: the non-Nguni groups including ethnic Shona people ordinarily resident in Mthwakazi and Zimbabwe.
+IHole is by all intents a derogatory term that sadly continues to be used liberally by many Mthwakazians to refer to ethnic groups perceived as inferior: the non-Nguni groups including ethnic Shona people ordinarily resident in Mthwakazi and Zimbabwe.
 It is naive too for some individuals from the Nguni ethnic group to expect non-Nguni ethnic groups to believe the self-serving Nguni interpretations of what iHole describes and, in particular, means.
 As alluded to earlier, iHole is by definition of its usage not socio-politically different from nigger, paki, coon, kaffir and similarly rude terms; it is a rude, dehumanising and offensive term.

 It would appear that to some ethnic Nguni individuals the truth is a transient, flexible concept that can be shaped at any given time to meet their needs.
 Mthwakazi historians writing from a privileged Nguni perspective are disingenuous in their presentation of the Mthwakazi society as somewhat fundamentally equal; they are quick to downplay the existence and/ or significance of social stratification within the Mthwakazi society, a stratification that invariably ascribed a low social status to the so-called amaHole.